Managing Inflation and the Medical Supply Chain During COVID-19

 Hospitals and medical providers should cautiously manage their PPE.
 Some strategies recommended from government agencies include:

 - Reviewing your PPE burn rate: Even if you replenished your PPE stockpile, it could be strained by future variants.
-Use tools available from the Centers for Disease Control, or CDC, to calculate how long PPE will last and get tips on extending the life of your existing equipment.
+Use tools available from the Centers for Disease Control and Prevention, or CDC, to calculate how long PPE will last and get tips on extending the life of your existing equipment.

 - Working with government agencies for PPE access: State and city governments have had time to replenish their PPE stockpiles and could be a source of materials during a future surge.
 Contact your local health department for information on how your organization can resupply.